 Lael logo

-mostrar means to show — a common term in Essential Spanish.
+mostrar means to show — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 mostrar